vmc9/BigDataProject/README.md

 - Using this analysis, we found the optimal k for clustering.

 #### Mirai Results
-- For Mirai, which has 5 kinds of attacks, alongside benign traffic, our analysis resulted in a local maximum of 6 clusters, which matched our labels.
+- For Mirai, which has 5 kinds of attacks, alongside benign traffic, our analysis resulted in a local maximum of 6 clusters, which matched our number of labels.
   - All labels:  ACK, SCAN, SYN, UDP, UDP plain, Benign
   - K0 held 4% of all data clustered.
     - Cluster composition : 99.44% Benign, <1% for UDP, ACK, SYN, and UDP plain